Questions about karaoke in general

 YES!
 No sign-ups, no book, no problems!
 If you want to sing a song, just come right up and ask the host: they’ll get you set up right away.
 Not sure what to sing?
 Choose any song from our catalog of thousands or just ask your karaoke host: if we can get it, we will!

-Actually, speaking of our song list: our primary supplier is Karafun, who provides us with music, lyrics, and licensing for over 35,000 tracks at the time of this writing.
-We also license tracks from a number of other suppliers, but we won’t be able to use YouTube tracks or songs you provide: sorry!
+Actually, speaking of our song list: our primary supplier is Karafun, who provides us with music, lyrics, and licensing for over 37,000 tracks at the time of this writing.
+We also use tracks from a number of other licensed suppliers, but due to copyright and licensing we won’t be able to use YouTube tracks or songs you provide: sorry!

 We hear you!
 Here are some insider tips and tricks to maximize your time with us: